-Despite industry warnings and public service announcements, many consumers believe that if something is legalized, it is inherently safe.
-This is the core of our concern with SB 113.
-We have seen injuries increase in other states once discharge has been legalized.
-Roughly half of all fireworks injuries are to innocent bystanders, not to the individual actually light fireworks.
+We all believe in freedom and patriotism, but recognize that roughly half of all fireworks injuries are to innocent bystanders, not to the individual actually lighting the fireworks.
 Many injuries are to children and fireworks often have a very negative effect on veterans with PTSD, animal owners, and individuals with developmental disabilities.
 I know this is something that the bill sponsors and supporters of SB 113 do not take lightly and that concerns over public safety are likely the reason fireworks discharge remains illegal in Ohio.